gokulapriyandckap/Movie_Management/README.md

 # Movie_Management

-# This Repository Contains the Backend APIs collection for the Movie Management such as Register,Login,CRUD the Movie and Voting Options for the movies.
+# This Repository Contains the Backend APIs collection for the Movie Management such as Register,Login,CRUD Operations of the Movie and Voting Options for the movies.

 # After Clonining the repository in your machine you need to create Virtual environment.